davidasiegel/Nate_Silver_Presidential_Elections/README.md

 I notice two trends here:

 One, the outcome win rate was higher than the predicted win rate.
 So there's bias -- Trump did better than predicted throughout the course of the polling data.
-That's fine.
+That's interesting but it's not really what I'm looking for right now.

-Two, it seems as if the pink data is more narrowly distributed than the blue or orange.
+Two, it seems as if the pink data is more narrowly distributed than the blue or orange, which would mean the early predictions did better than the later predictions.
 Is this really true?

 To check this, I made figure 2: